swayf/grako/README.rst

     **William Thompson** inspired the use of context managers with his `blog post`_ that I knew about through the invaluable `Python Weekly`_ nesletter, curated by **Rahul Chaudhary**

+    **Terence Parr** created ANTLR_, probably the most solid and professional parser generator out there.
+Ter, *ANTLR* ant the folks on the ANLTR forums helped me shape my ideas about **Grako**.

+    **JavaCC** looks like an abandoned project.
+I'll credit it properly when I have more information.

     **Guido van Rossum** created and has lead the development of the Python_ programming environment for over a decade.
 A tool like **Grako**, at under two thousand lines of code, would not have been possible without Python_.

     **My students** at UCAB_ inspired me to think about how grammar-based parser generation could be made more approachable.